romslf/Ultimate-Proxy/README.md

 Developed using Dotnet, it should work on Windows and Linux.

-# Preamble

-First, I made a poll on r/ethereummining and r/gpumining to know who were using a mining proxy, the results are:

-* 3 - Yes
-* 20 - No
-* 1 - Why not
-* 28 - What is it ?

-So i'll try to explain briefly what is it and why it was developed.

 # What is a proxy ?

 A proxy is a computer software that plays the role of intermediary by placing itself between two hosts to facilitate or monitor their exchanges.